-- 1. The provisions of the Conventions relating to: - (a) vessels described in Articles 22, 24, 25 and 27 of the Second Convention, - (b) their lifeboats and small craft, shall also apply where these vessels carry civilian wounded, sick and shipwrecked who do not belong to any of the categories mentioned in Article 13 of the Second Convention.
+- 1. The provisions of the Conventions relating to: - (a) vessels described in Articles 22, 24, 25 and 27 of the Second Convention, - (b) their lifeboats and small craft, - (c) their personnel and crews, and shall also apply where these vessels carry civilian wounded, sick and shipwrecked who do not belong to any of the categories mentioned in Article 13 of the Second Convention.
 Such civilians shall not, however, be subject to surrender to any Party which is not their own, or to capture at sea.
 If they find themselves in the power of a Party to the conflict other than their own they shall be covered by the Fourth Convention and by this Protocol.